English | Deutsch

 AppleMobileDeviceService.exe file information

-The program has no visible window.
+The program is not visible.
 The file is not a Windows system file.
-The program uses ports to connect to a LAN or the Internet.
-You can uninstall this program in the control panel.
+The software listens for or sends data on open ports to a LAN or the Internet.
+You can uninstall this program in the Control Panel.
+The AppleMobileDeviceService.exe file is digitally signed.
+There is no information about the author of the file.
+AppleMobileDeviceService.exe is a Verisign signed file.
 AppleMobileDeviceService.exe is able to monitor applications.
-Therefore the technical security rating is 40% dangerous, however also read the users reviews.
+Therefore the technical security rating is 29% dangerous; but you should also compare this rating with the user reviews.

 Score